Google Chrome not responding? You’re certainly not the only one. Although it’s quite frustrating, it’s often quite easy

 - Toggle off all the extensions on your Chrome.

 - Restart your computer and check if Google Chrome now works:

 - If Google Chrome does respond after disabling all your add-ons, it’s likely one of your add-ons was the problem.
 Now you just need to figure out which one.
 To do this, enable the first add-on in the list, then see if Google Chrome still works.
 If it doesn’t, then you’ve found the cause of the problem.
 If Google Chrome works fine after enabling the first add-on, enable the second and test again.
 Continue testing each add-on in this way until you find the one that stops Internet Explorer from working.
 Once you find it, disable it again.
 If you need it, contact the vendor for support.

-- If disabling your add-ons doesn’t solve the Chrome not responding issue, try Fix 3, below.
+- If disabling your add-ons doesn’t solve the Chrome not responding issue, please try Fix 3, below.